Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Results

 Using \cref{eq:H_soln} and \cref{eq:k_ell_def}, it is possible to define the tidal Love number in the large $r$ limit.
 The scalar tidal Love number can be similarly calculated.

 The $\ell = 2$ tidal Love numbers are defined as follows

 where $y = r H'/H$ and $w = r \delta \vp' / \delta \vp$.

 $y$ is traditionally evaluated at the star's surface for numerical applications.
 However, \cref{eq:k2} is not valid when $r=r_s$.
 Close to the star $\psi \neq 0$, and the solution to \cref{eq:H_ext} can only be approximated.
 After constructing a series solution that is accurate to better than $0.5\%$ for even the largest values of $\psi$ considered (see Sec. \ref{subsec:even}), we compared values from the exact solution (\cref{eq:k2}) evaluated at the surface to the values of $k_2$ calculated from the approximate solution.
-The tidal Love numbers agreed to better than $ 10^{-10} \%$ for both $\beta = -6$ and $\beta = -4.5$.
-Tidal deformabilities agreed within $\lesssim 3 \%$.

-Figure \ref{fig:even-parity} shows how the electric tidal Love numbers and tidal deformabilities differ in scalar-tensor theory and \ac{GR}.
-It is clear that the spontaneous scalarization effect can lead to significant deviations from the \ac{GR} tidal deformabilities. \cref{fig:even-parity} plots the physical or Jordan frame values, which are related to their Einstein frame counterparts by \cref{eq:lambda_transfor,eq:k_transform}.

-$\til{\lambda}_{2}$ and $\til{k}_2$ are plotted against the neutron star's physical compactness, in this case defined as the ADM mass over the Jordan frame radius.
-The ADM mass can be determined by matching the interior and exterior metrics.
-The definition of the ADM mass in the Einstein frame is
+The tidal deformabilities agreed to better than $3.7\%$ for all equations of state and values of $\beta$ explored.
+The percent difference between the approximate and the exact values is strongly dependent on the compactness and increases with increasing compactness.
+For the vast majority of the parameter space explored, the difference between scalar-tensor theory and \ac{GR} is larger than the difference between approximate and exact solutions.
+Exceptions occur for $\beta = -6$ where the scalar-tensor theory and \ac{GR} curves intersect.
+This can be seen in \cref{fig:even-parity}.